rairprotocol/rair-sdk/README.md

 import { RairSDK } from "@rair-prototocol/sdk";

 const settings = {
-  serverURL, // URL for backend
-  socketURL, // URL for socket
+  serverURL, // URL for backend.
+Default example URLs to try if you haven't deployed your own backend rair-node yet http://1.1.1.1:5000 socketURL, // URL for socket http://1.1.1.1:8080
 };

 const rairSDK = new RairSDK(settings);